-(1) The purpose of these regulations is to govern the operation of all vehicles, both motorized and non-motorized (automobiles, trucks, scooters, mopeds, bicycles, skateboards, rollerblades, etc.) while on the campus of the University of North Florida.
+(1) The purpose of these regulations is to govern the operation of all vehicles, both motorized and non-motorized (automobiles, trucks, scooters, mopeds, e-scooters, uniwheels, bicycles, skateboards, rollerblades, etc.) while on the campus of the University of North Florida.
 These regulations are applicable to all persons operating, using or parking a vehicle at the University and these regulations and resulting regulations are enforceable at all times of the day and night and in any weather condition throughout the calendar year.

 (2) The University Police, sworn law enforcement officers, are authorized to enforce all University traffic and vehicle use regulations, including University parking requirements, and are empowered to enforce all State of Florida and City of Jacksonville traffic laws, ordinances and regulations which are not in conflict with these regulations.